Abdullaazimovs/Insan/README.md

 ```

 Before running natively through the terminal, you need to ensure that the Postgres database is running on your local machine and that the necessary database configurations are in place.

+### Urls

+/api/register/ - for registration a user

+/api/login/ - for login a user

+/api/logout/ - for logout a user

+/api/category_list/ - to create and see the category

+/api/portfolio_list/ - to create and see the portfolio

+/api/portfolio_detail/<int:pk>/ - to edit or delete portfolio

+/api/portfolio/<int:portfolio_id>/blocks/ - to see all the blocks whitch created for portfolio or create block

+/api/portfolio_detail/<int:portfolio_id>/block/<int:block_id>/ - to update or delete block